MicrosoftDocs/win32/desktop-src/Virtual/cim-logicalelement.md

 ---
 title: CIM\_LogicalElement class
-description: CIM\_LogicalElement is a base class for all components of a System that represent abstract system components, such as files, processes, and logical devices. ms.assetid: '2be4c0ba-94ec-457d-ba86-ddac0ba34be8'
+description: CIM\_LogicalElement is a base class for all components of a System that represent abstract system components, such as files, processes, and logical devices. ms.assetid: 2be4c0ba-94ec-457d-ba86-ddac0ba34be8
+keywords:
+- CIM_LogicalElement class Hyper-V
-keywords: ["CIM_LogicalElement class Hyper-V", "CIM_LogicalElement class Hyper-V , described"]
+- CIM_LogicalElement class Hyper-V , described
 topic_type:
 - apiref
 api_name: